Proof of Work & Proof of Stake: Understanding The Foundation Of All Blockchains

 What do the miners get in exchange for doing this work?

-In the case of Bitcoin, for example, the miner gets to add a special transaction to their block called a "coinbase transaction" that specifies the amount of Bitcoin that gets minted and rewarded to the miner for mining the block.
-That particular amount gets halved every four years: it started with 50 BTC when Satoshi Nakamoto mined the first block, and right now, it's currently at 6.25 BTC per block.
+In the case of Bitcoin, for example, the miner gets to add a particular transaction to their block called a "coinbase transaction" that specifies the amount of Bitcoin that gets minted and rewarded to the miner for mining the block.
+That amount gets halved every four years: it started with 50 BTC when Satoshi Nakamoto mined the first block, and right now, it's at 6.25 BTC per block.

 If the miner that gets rewarded is the one who does step 1 (generating the block), how do you determine who gets to do that?